Quantum Elastic Network Models and their Application to Graphene: QENMs: Application to Graphene

 This type of Hamiltonian evolution falls into the more general category of \emph{sparse Hamiltonian simulation} \cite{berry2007efficient, berry2014exponential}.
 In this case, the user has access to a $d$-sparse Hamiltonian $\textbf{H}$, acting on $n$ qubits, through a quantum oracle $O_{\textbf{H}}$ that acts as:

-Then, the goal is to construct a series of operations (i.e. a quantum circuit $\mathcal{Q}$), that will approximate the unitary evolution $e^{-i\textbf{H}t}$ (within error $\epsilon)$
+Then, the goal is to construct a series of operations (i.e. a quantum circuit $\mathcal{Q}$), that will approximate the unitary evolution $e^{-i\textbf{H}t}$ (within error $\epsilon$)

-In our case, since we already have an efficient oracle to query the matrix elements of $\textbf{K}$, then we can straightforwardly construct an efficient quantum circuit that queries the matrix elements of the Hamiltonian $\textbf{H}$.
-Recall that the non-zero matrix elements of our specific Hamiltonian are all equal, with value $\sqrt{\frac{\kappa}{m}}$ and their positions are determined using the oracle constructed in Sec. \ref{sec:connectivity_oracle}.
-Next, we explain how to practically perform the Hamiltonian simulation, using the algorithm described in \cite{babbush2023exponential}, but adjusting it for our graphene simulation.

-As they thoroughly explained in \cite{babbush2023exponential}, the key idea lies in implementing a block encoding of the incidence matrix $\mathbf{B}$.
-It will be very useful if we pad the incidence matrix $\mathbf{B}$ with 0 in order to make its dimension $N \times N^2$.
-Intuitively, we extend the action of $\mathbf{B}$ on the space with basis $\{\ket{j,k}: \; j,k\in [N]\}$ \footnote{Previously, $\mathbf{B}$ acted on the space with basis $\{\ket{j,k}: \; j\leq k \in [N]\}$, of dimension $M\times N$.}.
+As explained in \cite{babbush2023exponential}, the key idea lies in implementing a block encoding of the incidence matrix $\mathbf{B}$, which will later be used for constructing a block-encoding for the Hamiltonian $\mathbf{H}$.
+It will be very useful if we pad the incidence matrix $\mathbf{B}$ with 0 in order to make its dimension $2N \times N^2$.
+Intuitively, we extend the action of $\mathbf{B}^{\dagger}$ on the space with basis $\{\ket{j,k}: \; j,k\in [N]\}$ \footnote{Previously, $\mathbf{B}$ acted on the space with basis $\{\ket{j,k}: \; j\leq k \in [N]\}$, of dimension $M\times N$.}.
 This does not affect its sparsity, but only increases the dimension of the matrix by adding extra zeroes.

-We will first explain how to construct the block encoding of $\mathbf{B}^{\dagger}$ (see Eq. \eqref{eq:incidence_matrix_def}), and later we will use it to provide a block encoding of $\mathbf{B}$ by simply taking the conjugate transpose.
-The action of $\mathbf{B}^{\dagger}$ is:

-To execute the Hamiltonian simulation, we require additional qubits, the total number of which will be explained later.
-We will now describe all the steps to construct the unitary $\mathcal{U}_{\mathbf{B}}^{\dagger}$, that is a block encoding of $\mathbf{B}^{\dagger}$.
+We can now proceed and construct the block encoding of $\mathbf{B}^\dagger$ and use it to provide a block encoding of $\mathbf{B}$ by simply taking the conjugate transpose.
+The action of $\mathbf{B}^\dagger$ is given in Eq. \eqref{eq:action_of_B_transpose2}.
+We will now describe all steps to construct the unitary $\mathcal{U}_{\mathbf{B}}^\dagger$, that is a block encoding of $\mathbf{B}^{\dagger}$: \begin{enumerate} \item Consider a basis element